epfl-ada/ada-2023-project-onsecalme123/README.md

 #### Review Sentiment Analysis

-In this section, we conduct sentiment analysis using imported word lists for [positive](https://ptrckprry.com/course/ssd/data/positive-words.txt) and [negative](https://ptrckprry.com/course/ssd/data/negative-words.txt) sentiment correlation.
+In this section, we conduct sentiment analysis using imported word lists for [positive](https://ptrckprry.com/course/ssd/data/positive-words.txt) and [negative](https://ptrckprry.com/course/ssd/data/negative-words.txt) emotions.
 We have two options for analyzing reviews: utilizing the complete review (``` Review Detail```) or the filtered keywords from reviews (```Review Summary```), and we chose the latter due to its higher variance in positive and negative emotion ratios, assessed through a ```PCA```.

 ## Steps for the Future 💫